-Expanding our Customer Base and Enhancing Customer Participation in our Markets - We continue to grow our business by targeting cross-asset sales across client segments, driving international sales and generating new client participation across all regions.
-We have a long history of providing customer value and responsiveness and believe our products and services make us well positioned to help our customers adapt and comply with new regulations, while enabling them to efficiently manage their risks.
+We continue to target cross-asset sales across client segments, driving international sales and generating new client participation across all regions.
+We have a long history of providing customer value and responsiveness and believe our products and services well position us to help our customers adapt and comply with new regulations, while enabling them to efficiently manage their risks.
 We have a broad distribution network comprised of a combination of internal and external channels and front-end capabilities.
-With changing regulatory capital requirements for many of our customers and the need for greater efficiencies, we have added tools to enable customers to build and manage trading and clearing positions in our markets in an efficient manner.